-Date from: Time from: Date to: Time to: Reason for request (Please Reason for request (Please attach a copy of any relevant appointment card): I have read and understood the discretionary leave policy.
+Date from: Time from: Date to: Time to:

+Reason for request (Please attach a copy of any relevant appointment card):

+I have read and understood the discretionary leave policy.
 I understand and accept that if leave of absence is granted without pay it will affect my pension entitlement.

-Employee Name: Signature: Date: Line Manager Name: Signature: Date:
+Employee Name: Signature :: Date:

+Line Manager Name: Signature :: Date: